vedangj044/aider/README.md

 Imagine, Unfortunately, a student experiences some misbehavior by his fellow students, He can just add a post on Aider and tag college authorities.
 ##### Feauture 4 - Syllabus Generation
 While preparing for Exams, Viva, or interviews, A student uses the internet to look for topics, Aider saves him the trouble by providing him with the most relevant content curated according to his syllabus for all subjects in one place.
-College authorities will add a PDF of the syllabus once at the beginning of the college session, Aider automatically extracts all topics, looks for them on the internet, decides whether it should provide a youtube video or just a Wikipedia definition, and stores this is the database, A students can anytime use it as reference.
+College authorities will add a PDF of the syllabus once at the beginning of the college session, Aider automatically extracts all topics, looks for them on the internet, decides whether it should provide a youtube video or just a Wikipedia definition, and stores this is the database, A student can anytime use it as reference.
 #### Feature 5 - Connect with College Mates
 Students can write a bio about themselves, so next time when we need to make a team for participating in a hackathon and we are looking for a react developer, we can use Aider
 #### Feature 6 - Historic Data